michielp1807/infinite-sudoku/README.md

 wasm-pack build --target web --no-pack && rm pkg/.gitignore
 ```

 This project was inspired by the YouTube video ["I Created The World's Biggest Sudoku (with Code)"](https://youtu.be/0roAZFaqSjw) by Green Code.
-The Sudoku generation is based on the algorithm described in the paper ["Sudoku Puzzles Generating: from Easy to Evil"](https://zhangroup.aporc.org/images/files/Paper_3485.pdf).
+The Sudoku generation is loosely based on the algorithm described in the paper ["Sudoku Puzzles Generating: from Easy to Evil"](https://zhangroup.aporc.org/images/files/Paper_3485.pdf).